Observation of the rare baryonic decay $B^{+}\rightarrow p \bar{\it{\Lambda}}$ and measurement of its weak decay parameter

 The online event selection~\cite{LHCb-DP-2019-001} is performed by a trigger~\cite{LHCb_trigger}, which consists of a hardware stage, based on information from the calorimeter and muon systems, followed by two software stages, which apply a partial and full event reconstruction.
-The hardware trigger decisions are classified as trigger on signal (TOS) if only signal tracks are used in the trigger decision, or trigger independent of signal (TIS) if particles independent of the signal are used to select the event.
+The hardware trigger decisions are classified as trigger on signal (TOS) if only signal tracks are used in the trigger decision, or as trigger independent of signal (TIS) if particles independent of the signal, such as high energy leptons or photons from the decay of the other $b$-hadron, are used to select the event.
 Subsequently, the software trigger requires a two- or three-track secondary vertex with a significant displacement from any primary $pp$ interaction vertex (PV).

 In the offline selection, four independent subsamples of \Bu candidates are formed for each decay mode, corresponding to the combinations of two trigger categories (TOS and TIS) and two track categories (LL and DD).
-These categories are analyzed separately in the selection and mass fit procedures, but are combined for the angular analysis.
+Due to their different background levels and compositions, these categories are analyzed separately in the selection and mass fit procedures, but they are combined for the angular analysis.

 The \Vz candidates, reconstructed using pairs of oppositely charged tracks under the \Pbarpi or \PiPi particle hypothesis, must have a good-quality decay vertex that is significantly displaced from any PV and meet minimum momentum thresholds.
 The reconstructed invariant mass is required to fall in the window $[1112, 1120]\mevcc$ ($[1110, 1122]\mevcc$) for the LL (DD) category under the \Pbarpi hypothesis for $\Lbar$ candidates, and $[480, 515]\mevcc$ ($[465, 530]\mevcc$) under the $\pip\pim$ hypothesis for \KS candidates.
 Subsequently, the \Vz candidates are further combined with a proton (pion) for the signal (normalization) channel to reconstruct \Bu candidates.
 The \Bu and \Vz decay vertices are required to be separated by at least 2.5 standard deviations along the beam direction.
 Since the momentum vector of a \Bu candidate should point back to the production vertex, the candidate is required to have a small opening angle between its momentum and flight direction, and a small \chisqip with respect to the associated PV.
 Here the associated PV is the PV that is best aligned with the \Bu flight direction, and \chisqip is the difference between the vertex-fit \chisq of the given PV reconstructed with and without the particle in question.
 A kinematic fit is performed to improve the \Bu mass resolution by constraining the invariant mass of the \Vz candidate to the known $\Lbar$ (\KS) mass\cite{PDG2024} and requiring the \Bu candidate to originate from the associated PV.